Homeowners paint their home for two reasons-to beautify and to protect it. Painting a home is a serious investment that costs serious money.

 Siding is based on square footage which is calculated by multiplying an area’s length times its height.
 If you are estimating, five steps equal 15 feet because one pace equals three feet (approximately).
 Five paces times three feet per pace equals 15 feet.
 For a one story house, each story is ten feet.
 A two story house, then, would be 20 feet high.
 Fifteen feet long times 10 feet high equals 150 square feet.

 To avoid over-purchasing, only purchase half the amount of paint needed initially.
 Then, when you’re nearly out of paint, measure the unpainted square footage to determine how many more gallons are needed.

 Pro vs. DIY: Supply purchases.

-Professional painting contractors purchase paint and supplies in bulk and typically on a regular basis (depending on the size of the company).
-In addition, various supplies, such as a power-washer and ladders, can be used for multiple jobs.
-For these reasons, paint and supply purchases cost less with a professional painting contractor.
+Professional painting contractors purchase paint and supplies in bulk, and they do so on a regular basis.
+Frequency of purchases is determined by the size of the company.
+Additionally, various supplies such as power washers and ladders can be used for multiple jobs.
+For these reasons, paint and supply purchases cost less for a professional painting contractor.

 To keep DIY supply costs to a minimum, compare prices before purchasing.
-Check the prices at your local hardware store to those at a megastore.
-Also, take shipping costs into consideration.
-Retail stores such as The Home Depot and Lowes often ship for free or allow you to order online and pick-up at a store near you.
+Compare the prices at your local hardware store to those at a bix box home improvement store.
+Also, shipping costs should be taken into consideration.
+Retail stores such as The Home Depot and Lowes often ship for free or allow you to order online and pick up at the company’s nearest store.